Ukiyo-e (浮世絵) prints and paintings (see Edo Links below) are among the most widely known and admired

 essential themes emerged.

-Although ukiyo-e artists never abandoned classical subjects such as nature scenes, their response to the patrons of ukiyo-e
+Although ukiyo-e artists did not ignore classical subjects such as nature scenes, their response to the patrons of ukiyo-e

 resulted in subjects more specific to their own experience and distinct from the ostensibly more refined tastes of the ruling elite.
 Thus